front-commerce/developers.front-commerce.com/docs/vision.md

 In a web environment it means that we have to match high quality standards.
-Hence our vision is to **sell a product that contains all the best practices for building qualitative online stores by default** so that teams can then focus _only_ on what is relevant to their context.
+Hence our vision is to **sell a product that contains all the best practices for building qualitative online stores by default** so teams can stay focused on what is relevant to their context.

 Best practices means: